Overview

 Our Co-curricular Offer at PEPA

 As an IB World School, we are committed to forming connections and links with the community around us; this is more important now than ever before following the amalgamation of two peninsula schools.
 It is imperative that we thoroughly explore the history and heritage of both villages so that we get a true understanding of the community in which our school is located.
-We have begun making several associations within the local area and we are committed to doing this into the future, all of which are encompassed within the philosophy of the IB.
+Over the years, we have already made several associations within the local area and we are committed to continue doing this into the future, all of which are encompassed within the philosophy of the IB.
 As part of this, we have made links with the local Haven Holiday Park in order to offer exciting and rich learning experiences beyond what we can offer within school.
-We are extremely fortunate to have such a good relationship with the Park and as a result our children, starting from Term 2, will be able to access co-curricular clubs such as rock climbing, laser tag, creature creations and den building.
+We are extremely fortunate to have such a good relationship with the Park and as a result our children are able to access co-curricular opportunities such as swimming, rock climbing, laser tag and many more exciting activities!

-Through the PYP we aim to deliver fantastic learning experiences through our co-curricular offer, this also works well with the belief that learning goes beyond the classroom walls and to the outdoors, which the Haven Park will be facilitating for our children.
+In school, through the PYP, we aim to deliver fantastic learning experiences through our co-curricular offer: this also works well with the belief that learning goes beyond the classroom walls and builds children’s wider knowledge of the world around them.

 Modern British Values